hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     ```bash
     $ wget https://raw.githubusercontent.com/hamzehkhazaei/ECE422-Proj2-StartKit/master/http_client.py
     ```
-    - Open the ``http_client.py`` and set the parameters according to your application and Swarm cluster.
     - Try to run the `http_client.py` with one user and think time of one second to test the program functionality.
+       ```bash
+       $ python3.5 http_client.py swarm_manager_ip 1 1
+       ```
-The program should print the response time for each request.
+       - The program should print the response time for each request.
     - Note this is a base implementation of an HTTP client and you need to modify this according to your needs.
     - This client program creates a number of users that send requests to the server and after receiving the response thinks for the amount of *think_time* and then send another request.